Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Introduction

 \section{Introduction}

 The detection of gravitational waves(GWs) has opened a new era for both theoretical and observational astronomy and cosmology~\cite{LIGOScientific:2016aoc}.
 In different frequency ranges, there exist several different approaches for the detection of GWs ~\cite{LIGOScientific:2014pky,VIRGO:2014yos,LISA:2017pwj,Ruan:2018tsw}.
 With the help of pulsar timing arrays(PTAs), we can detect the signals of stochastic gravitational wave background(SGWB) at frequencies around nanohertz.
-According to theoretical predictions, there are different physical processes which can contribute to SGWB, including supermassive black hole binaries~\cite{Burke-Spolaor:2018bvk}, domain walls~\cite{Zhang:2023nrs}, scalar curvature perturbations~\cite{Balaji:2023ehk}, etc. Compared with other physical effects which may also induce pulsar timing residuals, SGWB has the unique feature that the cross-correlation for different pulsars shows a Hellings-Downs pattern~\cite{Hellings:1983fr}, which can help the recognition of SGWB in data analysis.
+According to theoretical predictions, there are different physical processes that can contribute to SGWB, including supermassive black hole binaries~\cite{Burke-Spolaor:2018bvk}, domain walls~\cite{Zhang:2023nrs}, scalar curvature perturbations~\cite{Balaji:2023ehk}, etc. Compared with other physical effects which may also induce pulsar timing residuals, SGWB has the unique feature that the cross-correlation for different pulsars shows a Hellings-Downs pattern~\cite{Hellings:1983fr}, which can help the recognition of SGWB in data analysis.

 Recently, several collaborations have reported their newest PTA data analysis independently~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog}, showing the evidence of detection for SGWB.
 In particular, the cross-correlation pattern resembles the Hellings-Downs correlation, which increases the reliability of the results.

-On the other hand, it turns out that ultralight dark matter(ULDM) may also have effects on PTAs~\cite{Khmelnitsky:2013lxt,Nomura:2019cvc,Armaleo:2020yml,Sun:2021yra,Unal:2022ooa,Wu:2023dnp,Omiya:2023bio}.
+On the other hand, it turns out that ultralight dark matter(ULDM) may also have effects on PTAs~\cite{Khmelnitsky:2013lxt,Nomura:2019cvc,Armaleo:2020yml,Sun:2021yra,Unal:2022ooa,Wu:2023dnp,Omiya:2023bio,Chowdhury:2023xvy}.
 ULDM has drawn much attention in recent years.
 Compared with cold dark matter, ULDM can suppress the structure formation on sub-galactic scales~\cite{Ferreira:2020fam}.
 The oscillation frequency of ULDM is their mass, and for ULDM with mass $m\sim10^{-22}\ \rm eV$, the corresponding frequency range is around nanohertz.
-Therefore, the oscillation of gravitational potential induced by ULDM can also induce pulsar timing residuals with particular kind of angular dependence, which may contaminate the Hellings-Downs pattern.
+Therefore, the oscillation of gravitational potential induced by ULDM can also induce pulsar timing residuals with a particular kind of angular dependence, which may contaminate the Hellings-Downs pattern.